This page covers support for children aged 5-15 with special educational needs and disabilities (SEND) in school.

 In the year before your child is due to start school, your local authority will send you details of all local mainstream primary schools with information on how to apply.

-You can also find this information in the education section of your local council’s website
+You can also find this information in the education section of your local council’s website.
+Find your local council.

 The national deadline for primary school applications is 15 January.